 “Will I need to take a new medical exam?”

-I asked Mike if there had been any changes to his health since he purchased the first policy, “Nope maybe just a tad bit more stress.”
+I asked Mike if there had been any changes to his health since he purchased the first policy.
+He replied, “Nope maybe just a tad bit more stress.”
 We shared a good laugh and I assured him the additional coverage would be a snap.

 Because Mike hadn’t experienced any changes to his health, more coverage for his new family was as simple as completing a new application with me over the phone, and signing a few documents by mail.